Why Our Ohio Nursing School in Cincinnati Is the Perfect Fit

 “At Arizona College of Nursing, we are nursing only.
 That is what we do, and we do it well.
 The student is immersed into the role of the professional registered nurse.
 General Education courses prepare students for their nursing journey.
 We provide resources to create a student-centric environment and we hire faculty that care about the student’s success.
 We work with the students so they may graduate, take and pass NCLEX, and have fulfilling nursing profession.”

 What support resources are available to nursing school students at the Cincinnati campus?

-As you consider accelerated BSN programs in Ohio, we know that the cost of the program is an important factor in your decision.
+As you consider nursing schools in Ohio, we know that the cost of the program is an important factor in your decision.
 Students can receive up to $5,000 in scholarship support.

 Click the button below to learn more about our Cincinnati nursing scholarships and to determine eligibility